 Mold and Algae

 In wet climates, roofs can become breeding grounds for mold and algae.
-If a roof is showing dark, black or green streaks or spots, chances are, mold and algae have taken hold.
+If a roof is showing dark, black, or green streaks or spots, chances are, mold and algae have taken hold.
 Neither one is a good sign.
 Not only do they both affect the curb appeal of your home, but they jeopardize the well-being and lifespan of the roof.
-It is important to particularly check the north side as it the one most likely to show signs of growth.
+It is important to particularly check the north side as it is the one most likely to show signs of growth.
 While smaller gaps in your roof that cause leaks and mold may not visible from the ground, if there are visible signs on the roof, it is advisable to dig deeper with a professional inspection.

 Missing/ Damaged Materials

 Whether the roof is shingle or tile, missing and/or damaged roofing materials can often be spotted from the ground and should be attended to straight away.
-If roofing material is missing or damaged, the roof is vulnerable to weakening underlayment and potential leaks.
+If the roofing material is missing or damaged, the roof is vulnerable to weakening underlayment and potential leaks.

 Are the gutters overflowing with debris?
-If so, that could be indicative of several potential issues- including water back up and overall lack of roof maintenance.
+If so, that could be indicative of several potential issues- including water backup and overall lack of roof maintenance.
 If water starts backing up, it can seep into the eaves, and eventually lead to rot.
 However, keeping your gutters free of debris will ensure water will flow as it should and not back up into places where it shouldn’t be.
 Lastly, be sure to check for soft spots under/behind gutters in corners and places where water can collect in heavy rain events.

 While this warning sign may not be as easily spotted as those previously listed, depending on the situation, it is possible.
 You want to look for places where the roof might be sagging or have soft spots.